-With government support instigated by the COVID-19 pandemic coming to an end, there is an inevitability that some hotel owners will sadly not have the liquidity to continue to operate in the medium term.
+With government support instigated by the Covid-19 pandemic coming to an end, there is an inevitability that some hotel owners will sadly not have the liquidity to continue to operate in the medium term.
 Eager investors are seeing opportunities and are waiting to deploy capital.
-This article examines the main considerations for investors who are looking to purchase distressed hotel assets out of an insolvency process.
+We examine the main considerations for investors who are looking to purchase distressed hotel assets out of an insolvency process.